 Recipe by Domestic Goddess

-"These are the best tasting egg rolls you'll ever have.
-They're even better than the one's served at the Asian restaurants.
+"These are the best-tasting egg rolls you'll ever have.
+They're even better than the ones served at Asian restaurants.
 My family just loves them.
-What's even better is that you can use a variety of different meats -- ground beef, pork steak, seasoned ground pork sausage, precooked shrimp -- or prepare them without meat for the vegetarians."
+What's even better is that you can use a variety of different meats--ground beef, pork steak, seasoned ground pork sausage, precooked shrimp--or prepare them without meat for the vegetarians."

 Watch video tips and tricks

 fresh ginger root, grated

 oil for frying

 sweet and sour sauce for dipping

 I never made egg rolls before, so I expected some problems.
 The only problem I had was that the first batch unrolled when I put them in the hot oil.
 I found that when I put some water on the wrapper near the end of the roll, they stayed together beautifully.
 My husband raved over these.
 I used salad shrimp that I chopped in the food chopper.
 I also used bag cole slaw mix and added some onion and garlic.
 Really a great recipe.
 Thank you Cindi.